lmc-eu/spirit-design-system/packages/web/src/scss/components/Accordion/README.md

 # Accordion

-Accordion is wrapper for multiple **Collapse** items, and can only open one item.
+Accordion is a different wrapper for multiple **Collapse** items, and can only open one item.

 ## Usage